Finter Bank Zurich to pay $5.4 million in deal with U.S. over tax offenses

-Finter, a small private bank headquartered in Zurich with a branch office in the southern Swiss city of Lugano, has 283 U.S. related accounts that have an overall balance of approximately $235 million, U.S. prosecutors said.
+Finter, a small private bank headquartered in Zurich with a branch office in Lugano, has 283 U.S. related accounts that have an overall balance of approximately $235 million, U.S. prosecutors said.

 Two other Switzerland-based banks, BSI and Vadian, have settled in the past couple of months, and dozens more are expected to reach such settlements.